LarryVincent/customer-class/content/objectives/introduction.md

 R is a free, open-source environment for statistical computing and graphics.
 It is one of the leading tools used in business for data science.
 While it has a steeper learning curve than many other statistical platforms, it is powerful, flexible and supported by a massive community.
 The latter is perhaps the most compelling reason for students to learn R. There are so many pre-existing packages and resources available to help you develop insights, and the R community is one of the friendliest and most inclusive in the world of data science.

 You can [download R](https://cran.r-project.org/mirrors.html) from its source or contact Marshall Research Computing.
-I also recommend that you [download R Studio](https://rstudio.com/products/rstudio/download/#download), a free development environment that makes learning and use R much easier.
+I also recommend that you [download R Studio](https://rstudio.com/products/rstudio/download/#download), a free development environment that makes learning and using R much easier.
 Note: you only need the free version.
 Do not purchase

 ### Email Blasts